 The Radar is our weather eyes.
 We know we see most objects by observing the light they reflect.
-A radar real time weather receiver observes objects in the same way.
+A radar receiver observes objects in the same way.

 For instance, air traffic equipment: this type of radar sees aircraft.
 Instead, weather radar views storms in the same kind of reflected microwave pulses as deployed by other radars.
 This is the long wavelength light energy a radar sends.